Scowluga/q-by-practice/reading_room+/scrabble/README.md

 - Support for wildcard character `"_"` to imitate blanks.
 Note that the corresponding score does not account for blanks scoring 0.
 - `twos[]` function to display all two letter words grouped by first letter.
+- `valid` to check validity of a word.

 Good luck in your next game!